jasonchen1001/24F-Project-Susy-Baka/README.md

 - **Rongxuan Zhang** - Github usename: rxz991, RxZhang7 - committed to the development of front-end web pages and back-end functions for HR, and the production and modification of databases
 - **Hanyun Cheng** - Github usename: AcceleratorBarry - committed to the development of front-end web pages and back-end functions for maintenance staff, and the production and modification of databases
 - **Yiyang Bai** - Github usename: Ilovetheirishbeer - committed to the development of front-end web pages and back-end functions for school admin, and the production and modification of databases
-- **Luke Kreysar** - Github usename: lukekrr* - production and modification of databases
+- **Luke Kreysar** - Github usename: lukekrr* - production and modification of database

 ---